front-commerce/developers.front-commerce.com/source/docs/advanced/checkout/overview.md

 ---
 id: checkout-overview
 title: Overview
-description: In this section, you will learn advanced information about Checkout customization in Front-Commerce.
+description: In this section, you will learn advanced techniques for Checkout customization in Front-Commerce.
 ---

 Existing documentation: